jtk5aw/raft-implementation/README.md

             * 1 target group points to all the nodes
         * Have URL based routing that will route write requests to the leader target group and everything else to the other target group.
         * Every time that a new leader is determine just need to update this ALB
-    * Using ALB scares me cause it can get pretty expensive.
+    * ~Using ALB scares me cause it can get pretty expensive.
 I'll just have to set alarms if it starts getting crazy traffic.
-Or just set it up for tests and then tear it down after.
+Or just set it up for tests and then tear it down after~.
-        * I'm probably overthinking this and will just have to come back to this when I'm more awake
+        * ~I'm probably overthinking this and will just have to come back to this when I'm more awake~
+        * New olan elimates this fear